 - Choose a nearby restaurant that is a walking distance to your accommodation.

-For the first solo trip I would suggest choosing a city with a good vibe or a destination that offers a good combination of cultural and natural attractions.
+For the first solo trip, I would suggest choosing a city with a good vibe or a destination that offers the right combination of cultural and natural attractions.
 3-4 days are enough to start with the first solo trip.

 And if you are keen to venture into a more extended trip, you can build a trip itinerary by connecting a few safe destinations for women, near where you live or an overseas place that speak your language and can make yourself feel comfortable.